“What mourning Sighs, and loud Outcries,

 Of Children crying, and others dying,

-In 1736, scarlet fever was present in Boston and neighboring towns, but while the scarlet fever epidemic was spreading out from Boston, the diphtheria epidemic was descending from the north, and in Essex county they traveled along the Old Bay Road at the very same time, but in opposite directions.
-An epidemic that ensued in Ipswich was more similar to the epidemic in New Hampshire and other northern towns.
+Deadly epidemics of “throat distemper” raged in New England during the 18th Century.
+In 1736, while scarlet fever was spreading out from Boston, a diphtheria epidemic was descending from the north, spreading along the Old Bay Road into Essex County at the same time from opposite directions.
+The epidemic that ensued in Ipswich was similar to what was occuring in New Hampshire and other northern towns.

-An epidemic of “throat distemper” raged in New England between 1735 and 1740.
 The contagion struck first in New Hampshire, killing almost 1% of the population.
-The epidemic spread south through the Massachusetts Bay Colonies, and eventually into Connecticut.
-By the time it had run its course, 5000 people had died, and more than 75% of the deaths where children.
-In Hampton Falls as of July 16, 1736 there had been 210 deaths, 160 under the age of ten.
+The epidemic spread south through the Massachusetts Bay Colony, and eventually into Connecticut.
+By the time it had run its course, 5000 people had died, with more than 75% of the deaths being children.
+In Hampton Falls, as of July 16, 1736, there had been 210 deaths, 160 under the age of ten.
 The epidemic affected Kensington a decade later, where 250 child victims of “throat distemper” died between 1744 and 1779.

-Ernest Caulfield described the path of the disease south into Massachusetts in his “A History of the Terrible Epidemic, Vulgarly called the Throat Distemper, as it Occurred in his Majesty’s New England Colonies between 1735 and 1740” and “The Throat Distemper of 1735-1740 Part II.” (excerpts below)
+Ernest Caulfield described the path of the disease as it traveled south into Massachusetts in “A History of the Terrible Epidemic, Vulgarly called the Throat Distemper, as it Occurred in his Majesty’s New England Colonies between 1735 and 1740” :

-“It has long been known that there was an epidemic of some disease in Kingston, New Hampshire, in 1735, but…this was merely a small part of a greater epidemic which involved most of the inhabited regions of New England and caused great loss of life wherever it appeared.
-In some of the towns nearly half of all the children died and at times it was feared that the disease would actually destroy the colonies.
+“It has long been known that there was an epidemic of some disease in Kingston, New Hampshire in 1735, but this was merely a small part of a greater epidemic which involved most of the inhabited regions of New England, and caused great loss of life wherever it appeared.
+In some of the towns nearly half of the children died, and at times it was feared that the disease would actually destroy the colonies.

 “This was only an apparent calm, for on the first day of summer, two-year-old John Plumer, of the second parish, died, “the first child that died in this parish of ye sore sickness of which great numbers have died in Neighbour Parishes,” and for the next six or eight months the epidemic spread with its usual violence.
 In the second parish, where there had been less than eight deaths annually, forty-six children died, and it has been estimated that in Rowley and neighboring parishes, two hundred, or one-eighth of the total population, died during the first year of the sickness.